hicodeswarsaw/interactive-flower/README.md

 Next we’ll upload the Arduino sketch (interatvie.flower.ino) to the device.
 Connect your Arduino to your computer using a USB cable and make sure the right board and serial port are selected (see the appropriate “Getting Started” section for your operating system: http://arduino.cc/en/Guide/HomePage).
-Open the “Blossom_module.ino” file with your Arduino software and upload it to the board.
+Open the “interactive_flower.ino” file with your Arduino software and upload it to the board.
 Some LEDs should blink on the Arduino board, and after a few moments, you should see “Done Uploading” in the console area of the Arduino software.

+I've uploaded two arduino sketches.
+One separated for siol moisture sensor and one separated for light intensity.
+It's just in case you are interested only in one from this modules.
+If you want to put them together open new sketch in arduino then copy moisture sketch in one tab and light intensity in other then upload :) arduino will read it as one project.

 Your sketch should now be running!